NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 - score display (each damage count to blocks/ # of attacks)
 - restart game
 -
-- Idea#2:
+- Idea#2:scrapped
 -  Most extreme way to kill a cockroach (big flipflop, fire, hammer, similar to destroy it sim)
 -  prebuilt structure made up of blocks with different materials that can be smashed, squashed, burned, destroyed,ect
 -  -cockroach (smaller than building blocks) scampers about the room as you try to smash it and your surroundings
 -  win immediately by eliminating all of cockroach health
 -  score similar to Idea 1
 -
-  -Idea#3:
+ -Idea#3:?
 -
 -3D game stacking game
-  -catch falling plushies based on the game "Scoops" -a few diffrent items will be valid to catch with your plate, making it climb higher and higher -negative items (trash/ horror version of plushies) taking away a life and/or power downs -going in an enviroment to where you use your mouse to drag around your plate (avoiding a complete top-down view) -pause/ play
+-catch falling plushies based on the game "Scoops"
+ -a few diffrent items will be valid to catch with your plate, making it climb higher and higher -negative items (trash/ horror version of plushies) taking away a life and/or power downs -going in an enviroment to where you use your mouse to drag around your plate (avoiding a complete top-down view) -pause/ play
 -score based on items catched, gained exponentially more as you go up in height -cam follow as you go up to more 2D perspective as speed of drop increases -lose 1 point for each valid item missed, 2 points gained for a catch starting -
-  -Idea #4
+-Idea #4- scrapped
 - Dice rolling sim with effects
 - digital dice roll for DND campaignes
 - 8 dice to pick (standard set+D2)